sankar-mohan/EA71C53A/H3/wireless_apps_pic32cxbz2_wbz45/apps/ble/building_blocks/peripheral/legacy_adv_sleep/readme.md

 ## Generate Code [link](../../../../docs/generate_code.md) for instructions

-## Files and Routines Automatically generated by the MHC
+## Files and Routines Automatically generated by the MCC
-After generating the program source from MHC interface by clicking Generate Code, the BLE configuration can be found in the following project directories
+After generating the program source from MCC interface by clicking Generate Code, the BLE configuration can be found in the following project directories

 ![](media/legacy_adv_4.png)

 The [OSAL](http://ww1.microchip.com/downloads/en/DeviceDoc/MPLAB%20Harmony%20OSAL%20Libraries%20Help%20v2.06.pdf), RF System, BLE System  initialization routine executed during program initialization can be found in the project files.
-This initialization routine is automatically generated by the MHC
+This initialization routine is automatically generated by the MCC

 ![](media/legacy_adv_5.png)

 The BLE stack initialization routine excuted during Application Initialization can be found in project files.
-This intitialization routine is automatically generated by the MHC.
+This intitialization routine is automatically generated by the MCC.
 This call initializes and configures the GAP, GATT, SMP, L2CAP and BLE middleware layers.

 During system sleep, clock (system PLL) will be disabled and syatem tick will be turned off.
 FreeRTOS timer needs to be componsated for the time spent in sleep.
 RTC timer which works in the sleep mode is used to accomplish this.
 RTC timer will be initialized after BLE stack initialization.
 ![](media/sleep_legacy_adv_7.png)